Jonathan2021/crossword-generator/README.md

 ### Backtracking DFS
 [Backtracking](https://en.wikipedia.org/wiki/Backtracking) is used as a problem solving method to correctly complete the crossword puzzle.
 If constraints on the selection of the value are not met, a backtrack occurs.
 If all nodes have been traversed, there is no solution for word combinations.
 Otherwise, the solution is found during the DFS.

 To assign the most constrained variable first, the variable with the minimum remaining value (MRV) is chosen.
 In case of a tie, the variable with the highest degree is preferred.
+Values for this variable are then tried out in order based on their least-contraining value heuristic score.

+An inference step has been added after the value assignment step to reduce the domain of linked variables (applying binary constraints), infer enforced assignments or discover unfeasibility resulting in a backtrack, before continuing the DFS.
+This greatly reduces the execution time of the search, especially for structures with a high number of binary constraints.